faryar76/laravel-cdnjs-package/README.md

 fast and cleaner laravel developing.
 ## Description
- by using this package your app will get libraries from [cdnjs.com](https://cdnjs.com) and save library link in storage for next time in the other words just in first time package will request to cdnjs for package exists
+ by using this package your app will get libraries from [cdnjs.com](https://cdnjs.com) and save library link in storage for next time
+ \n in the other words just in first time package will request to cdnjs for check package exists and get link
 ## installation
 ### install with
 ```